 Gartner predicts the worldwide public cloud services market will grow 18% in 2017 to $246.8B, up from $209.2B in 2016.
 There are many clear benefits to adopting cloud services - but many organizations are still apprehensive about migrating to the cloud.

-Many organizations are apprehensive to adapting cloud technology because they overestimate the complications.
-Once companies are used to storing their data on their own networks, it can be difficult for them to see the benefit in migrating to the cloud.
+Many organizations are apprehensive about adopting cloud technology because they overestimate the complications.
+Once companies are used to storing their data on their own networks, it can be difficult for them to see the benefit of migrating to the cloud.
 Migrating to the cloud can cut IT costs dramatically and speed up operations.

 Common Misconceptions About Cloud Security

 - Cloud Technology is not Secure

 The strongest and most prevalent myth is that data in the cloud is not safe.
 There is a natural perception to believe that things outside of your reach, vision, or control are innately less secure, says Tim McKellips, manager of technical services at Softchoice.
 Physical control of data implies heightened security.

 Assuming the complexity of cloud technology is common in many C-suites around the world.
 Control enhancement can be achieved through a highly detailed and comprehensive security framework.